Home > Camping > Cooking

 Vargo Titanium Hexagon$604.1 oz.WoodEndless depending on wood supply8-10 min.

-A lineup of canister backpacking stoves we tested; (photo/Mary Murphy)
+A lineup of canister backpacking stoves we tested; (photo/Eric Phillips)

-We put extra-close attention on each stove’s burner performance in wind and colder conditions, as well as its general usability.
-Our author and editor Mary Murphy has spent over 250 days in the backcountry, on solo backpacking, camping, and pack-paddleboarding trips, and has also section-hiked the Appalachian Trail and Colorado Trail.
+We pay extra-close attention to each stove’s burner performance in wind and colder conditions, as well as its general usability.
+Managing Editor Mary Murphy has spent over 250 days in the backcountry on solo backpacking, camping, and pack-paddleboarding trips, and has also section-hiked the Appalachian Trail and Colorado Trail.
+She carefully curated our initial selection of 15 diverse stoves beginning in 2020.

 Backpacking Stoves